bdavidxyz/rails_sidekiq_docker/README.md

 Run :
 ```
-docker-compose run --rm --no-deps web-srv rails new . --skip --database=postgresql
+docker-compose run --rm --no-deps web rails new . --skip --database=postgresql
 ```

-This will run the `rails new` command on our `web-srv` service defined in docker-compose.yml.
+This will run the `rails new` command on our `web` service defined in docker-compose.yml.

 Flag explanations:
 * **--no-deps** - Tells `docker-compose run` not to start any of the services in `depends_on`.